bbartling/open-fdd/air_handling_unit_fdd/README.md

 ## This is a Python based FDD tool for running fault equations inspired by ASHRAE Guideline 36 for HVAC systems across historical datasets with the Pandas computing library.
 Word documents are generated programmatically with the Python Docx library.

-Using Chat GPT to provide insights is optional and isnt a completely finish processed feel free to email or use a git issue to know more.

 ###### Under the hood of a `FaultCondition` class a method (Python function inside a class) called `apply` looks like this below as an example shown for the fault condition 1 which returns the boolean flag as a Pandas dataframe column (`fc1_flag`) if the fault condition is present:
 ```python
 def apply(self, df: pd.DataFrame) -> pd.DataFrame: